Unconditionally Loved Us

 January 10, 2016

-Some are lucky and some of that baggage is removed, but for the intellectual introvert, the pain, memory and guilt of our past usually hits us in the face very abruptly shortly after the honeymoon phase is over.
+Some are lucky and some of that baggage is removed, but for the intellectual introvert, the pain, memory, and guilt of our past usually hit us in the face very abruptly shortly after the honeymoon phase is over.
 While it’s not quite the same as salvation, the introvert’s baggage isn’t going to go away through works or good deeds.
 If that were a possibility, the baggage wouldn’t be there to begin with.

 So… We’re back to this relationship thing.